 The World Sustainable Development Summit (WSDS) is the annual flagship Track II initiative organized by The Energy and Resources Institute (TERI).
 Instituted in 2001, the Summit series has a legacy of over two decades for making 'sustainable development' a globally shared goal.
 The only independently convened international Summit on sustainable development and environment, based in the Global South, WSDS strives to provide long-term solutions for the benefit of global communities by assembling the world's most enlightened leaders and thinkers on a single platform.
-The 22nd edition of the annual flagship event is being held from 22-24 February 2023 in New Delhi.
-The Summit deliberations will focus on the umbrella theme: Mainstreaming Sustainable Development and Climate Resilience for Collective Action.
+The 23rd edition of the annual flagship event of The Energy and Resources Institute (TERI)-the World Sustainable Development Summit (WSDS)-will be held from 7-9 February 2024 in New Delhi.
+The Summit deliberations will focus on the umbrella theme: Leadership for Sustainable Development and Climate Justice.